Latest news:

 Adam’s youngest son began Brabourne reception in 2021 and he has been impressed by the variety of support and learning the school provides.
 Adam also has two grown up children who are now in their mid-20’s so has experience schooling and supporting his family over a some years.
 He was part of the school PTA for 18 months planning and supporting events and fundraising and is now a helper for the PTA as and when.
 Adam loves the community feel of this beautiful rural school.

 His full time career has been 20 plus years in the NHS working across public health, community services, hospital care, mental health and national improvement teams for NHS England.
 Majority of this role has been focussed on health inequalities in the population and equality and inclusion across NHS employment.
 Adam spent many years working in schools and supporting young people in youth settings promoting health and wellbeing, providing group work support and 121 support for children and young people.
 This has often been working closely with voluntary and charitable sector organisations.
 At the same time training health and social care professionals in a range of key topics to enable inclusion and wellbeing to practically support communities most at risk of health issues and those who are less likely to access health and social care services.
 He has a research background in health and a Masters Degree in Health and Social Care.
-In addition to his role at Brabourne School he is Chair of Board of Trustees for a local charity, Dads Unlimited, supporting families in separation, mental health of men and men experiencing domestic abuse and violence.
+He has previously held role of Trustee for Porchlight and enjoyed a role Chair of Board of Trustees for a local charity, Dads Unlimited, supporting families in separation, mental health of men and men experiencing domestic abuse and violence.

 Adam began as a Parent Governor at Brabourne in December 2022 and hopes to be able bring his insight from governance and improvement experience as a Governor as well as support inclusion and sense of community and caring for our children, teachers and families at the school.